 In-house Dental Implants

-Dental implant surgery is done in our office, depending upon a number of factors.
+If you’re wondering ‘where is there an implant dentist near me,’ dental implant surgery is done in our office.
 A local or general anesthetic may be used.
 Usually pain medications and, when necessary, antibiotics are prescribed.
 You will be given instructions on diet and oral hygiene.